Missing data

 missing.

-We can see that I have some missing observations on my dependent
+We can see that I have some missing observations (light blue) on my

 Unique combinations of NAs